-The primary sources of communication for emergency situations is:
+The Primary Sources of Communication for Emergency situations is:

-- 1. Blackboard Connect Instant notification through text, phone call and email. - 2.
-University email - 3.
-Banner announcement on website and Student Portal
+- 1. Blackboard Connect Instant Notification through Text, Phone Call and Email. - 2.
+University E-mail - 3.
+Banner Announcement on Website and Student Portal - 4.
+Visaplex via open air alerts

 FOR SAFETY-RELATED EVENTS: Officers of the North Greenville University Office of Campus Safety and Security will confirm that there is a threat to the safety or security of the campus community and that it is ongoing.
 They will report their findings to the Chief of Campus Safety and Security who will, with the assistance of the Senior Associate Vice President of Tigerville Operations, make the determination whether a notification is appropriate.
 Text will be used in the case of an extreme on-going emergency and an email will be sent to be aware of any potential situations.